Dennis2300/Vue.js-project/README.md

 - **Weapon**: Information about all Weapons
 - **Materials**: Information about character & weapon materials
 - **Team Composition**: A list of fun and meta team compositions
+- **Mobile Support**: Make it useable for mobile viewer in the future

 ## ER Diagram